dart-archive/www.dartlang.org/src/site/docs/tutorials/index.markdown

 (Document Object Model) to use these tutorials.
-The DOM is key to web programming and you will learn about it here, starting with the basics in Target 2.
+The DOM is key to web programming and you will learn about it here, starting with the basic concepts in Target 2.

 <img src="/imgs/Dart_Logo_21.png" width="21" height="21" alt="Dart"> [Target 1: Get Started](get-started/)
 : Download the Dart software bundle,